TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 ## Truncation error

-A common method to check the order of accuray of a numerical scheme is to compute its (global) truncation error.
+A common method to check the order of accuracy of a numerical scheme is to compute its (global) truncation error.

 ```{admonition} Definition (truncation error)
 Let be given a PDE with its solution $T(x,t)$ and let a numerical scheme for this PDE be given by